Sanko-kf/PlayMode/README.md

 - **[Playnite](https://playnite.link/)**: An open-source video game launcher that is highly customizable and perfect for centralizing all your game libraries.

-- **[Controller Companion](https://kogatech.itch.io/controller-companion)**: Enables smooth navigation in Windows using a gamepad, turning the experience into a true TV or console-style setup.
+- **[JoyXoff](https://joyxoff.com/en/)**: Enables smooth navigation in Windows using a gamepad, turning the experience into a true TV or console-style setup.

 - **[Win11Debloat](https://github.com/Raphire/Win11Debloat)**: An effective script that streamlines Windows 11 by disabling unnecessary services and removing bloatware.